Neil-Patrick/Shelfie-Haven/README.md

 Shelfie Haven

 **Overview**

-Math Quest is an engaging Windows Forms application designed to help users, particularly young students, improve fundamental arithmetic skills through interactive gameplay.
-Developed by Vincent P. Landicho, Neil Patrick M. Pajadan, and Gabrielle B. Moneva, the game presents math problems in a fun pirate-themed environment, making learning enjoyable and captivating.
+Shelfie Haven is a Java Console Application designed to help users efficiently manage book borrowing transactions.
+The system is tailored for libraries and book enthusiasts, streamlining the process of borrowing, returning, and tracking books with ease.

 **Features**

+* Easy management of book borrowing and returning transactions.

+* Detailed borrower and book information tracking.

-* Vintage graphics and animations
+* Search for books and accompanying details.

-* Customizable difficulty levels (Easy, Normal, Hard)

-* Four arithmetic operations (Addition, Subtraction, Multiplication, Division)

-* Unique arithmetical logic system developed by the team

-* Leaderboard feature to track scores

-* Sound control (Mute/Unmute)

-* Timer functionality to add urgency to gameplay
+* Transaction history logs for monitoring borrowing patterns.

-* User-friendly interface with intuitive navigation
+* User-friendly console interface.

+* Responsive system with quick updates on book availability.

+* Multi-user access for admin or basic use.

 **Usage**

-1. Choose your difficulty level (Easy, Normal, Hard) and arithmetic operator (Addition, Subtraction, Multiplication, Division).
-2. Navigate your pirate ship using the arrow keys to collect treasure chests containing correct answers to math problems.
-3. Solve math problems within the time limit to earn points and avoid losing health.
-4. Compete with friends and family to achieve the highest score and climb the leaderboard.
+1. Borrow a book: Search for the book you want to borrow and enter your name to issue a book.
+The system automatically logs the transaction and updates the book's availability.
+2. Return a book: Search for the book and click 'Return' to mark the book as returned.
+The system updates the status of the library's database.
+3. Search for books: Use the search functionality to look up books by title, author, genre, or availability.
+4. View borrower records: Access detailed information on individual borrowers, including their borroed books and names.
+5. Manage the library collection: Add new books, update book details, or remove old entries to keep the library database up to date.

 **Contributing**

-We welcome contributions to Math Quest!
+We welcome contributions to Shelfie Haven!
 If you have any ideas for new features, bug fixes, or improvements, please feel free to submit a pull request or open an issue on the GitHub repository.

 **Credits**

-Vincent P. Landicho
+Briones, Gio Andrew T.

+Masakayan, Freesia Mae H.

+Segovia, Nathaniel C.

+Rosal, Jannea May T.

-Neil Patrick M. Pajadan
+Pajadan, Neil Patrick M.

-Gabrielle B. Moneva

 ## License